 - Teacher computer

 - Audio amplification system

-All elementary schools have access to carts of laptops at a ratio of 3:1 (grades K-2) or 2:1 (grades 3-5).
+All elementary schools have access to carts of laptops at a ratio of 3:1 (grades K-2), 2:1 (grades 3-4) and 1:1 (grade 5).
 All students in grades 6-12 have been assigned a laptop for home and school use.

 The technology integration group provides many resources for teachers to use this equipment effectively.
 Teachers can project materials on the interactive board.
 As the teacher and students work out problems or write answers, the teacher can save the work to the computer, bringing it back for reference at any time.

 The program ensures students learn the information and communication technology skills in the student profile.
 The program was piloted in 2010 and implemented district-wide in 2012.
 This program is possible thanks to technology levies passed by voters.

 Lake Washington School District strives to ensure academic success for all students by closing opportunity gaps.
 We do this by providing equitable and inclusive working and learning environments for all students, families, staff and communities.
 The MAS program is one example of how we provide equitable learning environments for all students.

 What do students and families need to know about this program?

 Every student in Lake Washington School District middle and high schools will be issued a laptop computer in the fall.
 Students are responsible for the specific laptop they are issued.
 They must turn it in at the end of the school year.
 Before a student is issued a laptop, parents will need to read and sign the agreement form below.
 If you decline to sign the form, your student will use a laptop at school but will not be allowed to take it home.